Cordyceps: 4 Ways It Can Improve Exercise And Athletic Performance

 Cordyceps mushrooms, particularly Cordyceps sinensis and Cordyceps militaris, have shown promising benefits for physical exercise and athletic performance through several mechanisms supported by scientific research.

-Looking for an edge for improving your athletic performance?
+Looking for an edge to improve your athletic performance?
 Cordyceps mushrooms have been used in traditional Chinese medicine for centuries, but in recent years they’ve gained recognition among athletes for potentially enhancing physical performance.
 Known for their energy-boosting, endurance-enhancing, and recovery-supporting properties, cordyceps are now a popular natural supplement for performance-conscious individuals.

 One of the most researched benefits of cordyceps is their ability to improve aerobic capacity, or VO₂ max, which is a measure of how efficiently the body uses oxygen during exercise.
 A 2016 study published in PubMed Central found that supplementation with Cordyceps militaris significantly improved high-intensity exercise tolerance in healthy adults.
 This means users could perform longer with less fatigue—an important edge for endurance athletes like runners, cyclists, and swimmers.